aabccd021/vanilla-virtua/readme.md

 # Todo

+- localhost:8080
-- click on static page but no freeze
+- test click on static page, but still no `data-freeze`
 - handle disabled bfcache
 - handle typescript
 - innerhtml instead of outerhtml